Home Appreciation Calculator

 If nominal appreciation is 4% and inflation is 3.5%: Real Rate = (1.04 ÷ 1.035) − 1 = 0.48% real annual gain

-This shows why homeownership as “investment” is modest in real terms — the primary financial benefit is leverage and forced saving.
+This shows why homeownership as “investment” is modest in real terms.
+The primary financial benefit is the mortgage amplifying returns and forced monthly saving.

 Embed This Calculator